 The various displays require different amounts of memory, with the higher resolution modes needing as much as 8k of storage.
-This may cause problems if you have a long program, particularly if you have a 600XL with only 16k of RAM.
+This may cause problems if you have a long program, particularly on earlier machines such as the 600XL with only 16k of RAM.
 Be careful when writing long programs, and keep checking the available store using FRE(0).
 For example, if you want to run a program with a mode 8 display, you will need at least 7200 free bytes in mode 0.
 There is a table showing the memory used by the display modes in Appendix 5.